AdobeDocs/experience-manager-assets-essentials.en/help/using/metadata.md

    ![assign metadata form to a folder](/help/using/assets/assign-to-folder.png)

+   You can also navigate to the folder details page and select a metadata form from the folder properties available in the right pane to assign the metadata form to the folder.

 ## Next Steps {#next-steps}

 * [Watch a video to manage metadata forms in Assets Essentials](https://experienceleague.adobe.com/docs/experience-manager-learn/assets-essentials/configuring/metadata-forms.html)